Skip to main content

 • azoxystrobin plus difenoconazole (Quadris Top): 12.0 to14.0 fl oz/A; PHI 1d, REI 12h, Groups 11 & 3.

 • Bacillus mycoides Isolate J (LifeGard WGOG): 4.5 oz/100 gal water; PHI 0d, REI 4h, Group P06.
 See label for application methods and instructions.
-Labeled only for GSB and anthracnose.
+GSB and anthracnose only.

 • Bacillus subtilis strain QST 713 (Serenade ASOOG): 2.0 to 4.0 qt/A; PHI 0d, REI 4h, Group BM02.
 See label for tank mixing precautions.